Projections of SDEs onto Submanifolds: Introduction

 is optimal in the sense that the first coefficient of the Taylor expansion in $t = 0$ of either

-is minimised for any initial condition $X_0 = Y_0 = y_0 \in M$ (which implies the zeroth Taylor coefficient vanishes).
+is minimised for any initial condition $X_0 = Y_0 = y_0 \in M$.
 This requirement represents the slowest possible divergence of $Y$ from the original solution $X$ (resp. from its metric projection on $M$), subject to the constraint of $Y$ arising as the solution of a closed form ODE on $M$.
-It is an easy exercise (hint: use \autoref{JPQ} below) to check that these optimisation problems both result in the same solution, which consists in $\overline F(y)$ being the orthogonal projection of the vector $F(y)$ onto the tangent space $T_yM$.
+It is an easy exercise (using \eqref{JPQ} below) to check that these optimisation problems both result in the same solution, which consists in $\overline F(y)$ being the orthogonal projection of the vector $F(y)$ onto the tangent space $T_yM$.

-The paper \cite{AB17}, which is motivated by applications to nonlinear filtering, explores an extension of this problem to the case of SDEs.
-The optimality criteria \autoref{ODEproj} do not carry over in a straightforward fashion, and are formulated through the machinery of weak and strong It\^o-Taylor expansions.
-In this paper we tackle the same problem through a different perspective, which we proceed to describe.
+The paper \cite{ABR19}, which is motivated by applications to non-linear filtering, explores an extension of this problem to the case of SDEs.
+The optimality criteria \eqref{ODEproj} do not carry over in a straightforward fashion, and are formulated through the machinery of weak and strong It\^o-Taylor expansions.
+In this chapter we tackle the same problem through a different perspective, which we proceed to describe.